ibm-cloud-architecture/refarch-cloud-devtest-devops/README.md

 ## Task 5: Set up Slack access

-There are a number of ways to access Slack.
-One is through the web browser, another is through a desktop application and a third is through your mobile device.
-The method used in these labs in web browser.
-Feel free to install the desktop or mobile app if you prefer accessing Slack in that way.
+Once you create and add yourself to the Slack team/channel - use it in the tutorial.
+Feel free to install the Slack client on your desktop or the Slack mobile app to access Slack.

 ### Create personal Slack ID